 - First of all, it’s noticeable from the looks that the German engineers have dropped the sportiness and gone back to an imperial look that carries your buttocks in comfort.
-Basically, a modern C-Class is just an S-Class mini and that puts it back in its own league.
+Basically, a modern C-Class is just an S-Class Lite and that puts it back in its own league.

 - It’s back to the philosophy of trim levels again.
 There’s a huge difference between a entry-level C Class, a mid-trim, and a full-full one.
 I’ve said it before and I’ll say it again – Mercedes is the dealer of the car world.
 With a base C Class, you get enough of Mercedes to enjoy the car but you get little enough to want more on your next purchase.
 Enough that next time you’ll want to buy a Mercedes, but in a higher class.

 - Mercedes has always innovated in the market, at least they did in the past.
 Then for a while, they made cars just to be, and now they’ve come back spectacularly and acrobatically.
 That’s because the Mercedes C Class W205 was the first premium car in the compact segment to come with all-wheel air suspension, even as an optional extra.
 I mention this because the 5-Series and E Class came with air suspension only on the rear axle, only for the estate version, albeit standard.